layterz/posts/blog/2023-11-10-teaching-an-llm-how-to-read/index.md

 ## Generating thoughts

 Next, let's consider what we do when we read something like a paper.
 We don't just remember quotes, we also have thoughts and ideas.
-We can do the same thing with **promptx** by defining a `Thought` entity and crafting prompts to illicit interesting thoughts.
+We can do the same thing with **promptx** by defining a `Thought` entity and crafting prompts to elicit interesting thoughts.

 ```python
 from enum import Enum